particle-iot/docs/src/content/tutorials/device-cloud/introduction.md

 For Wi-Fi devices (Photon, P1, Argon) there is no limit for direct TCP or UDP data communications, or services that are based on direct communication such as [Blynk](https://blynk.io/).

 For cellular devices, there is a data limit depending on your tier.
-For the Free tier, the cellular data limit is 45 MB, pooled across all devices, which includes all data usage including Data Operations, OTA code flash, overhead, and 3rd-party services.
+For the Free tier, the cellular data limit is {{freeTierDataOperationsCellularData}}, pooled across all devices, which includes all data usage including Data Operations, OTA code flash, overhead, and 3rd-party services.

 ### Minimizing Data Operations